ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/about.md

 - **Design of Predictive Mobile and Wireless Network Systems Using Machine Learning**

 ## News
+[01/25] A paper on federated unlearning attacks and defenses as been accepted by [ACM The Web Conference](https://www2025.thewebconf.org/).

 [01/25] Invited to give a talk about digital network twins at ORNL's Advanced Technologies Section (ATS) Seminar Series.

-[09/24] A paper on decentralized multi-agent reinforcement learning as been accepted by [IEEE/IFIP International Symposium on Modeling and Optimization in Mobile, Ad hoc, and Wireless Networks (WiOpt)](https://wiopt24.github.io/) as an invited paper.
+[09/24] A paper on decentralized multi-agent reinforcement learning has been accepted by [IEEE/IFIP International Symposium on Modeling and Optimization in Mobile, Ad hoc, and Wireless Networks (WiOpt)](https://wiopt24.github.io/) as an invited paper.

 [07/24] Media coverage on [“How a ‘Digital Twin’ Can Make Wireless Networks Faster, More Reliable”](https://news.ncsu.edu/2024/07/improved-edge-caching/).

-[07/24] A paper on network digital twin poisoning attacks and defense as been accepted by [IEEE Internet of Things Journal (IoT-J)](https://ieee-iotj.org/).
+[07/24] A paper on network digital twin poisoning attacks and defenses has been accepted by [IEEE Internet of Things Journal (IoT-J)](https://ieee-iotj.org/).

 [06/24] Our paper, titled “Poisoning Attacks on Federated Learning-based Wireless Traffic Prediction”, received <font color="red">Best Paper Award Runner-up</font> at IEEE/IFIP Networking!